saimthecan/todolist-app/README.md

 ![page view4](./login-home.PNG)

-* And you will be able to edit your artol todos page
+* And you will be able to edit your artol todos page.

 ![page view5](./todo.PNG)